johnfitzpatrick/fundamentals/Chef-Fundamentals_v2.1.1.md

 ```$ knife help list```

-Bonus Exercises
-Exercise #1
-Situation:
-You want to keep your personal machines separate from your training environment.
-Tasks:
-•	Create a second organization in your hosted Chef account called
-“<username>-home”.
-•	Create a new Chef repo directory named “chef-repo-personal” and set it up to connect to your new organization.
-•	Create an “editor-test” client in your new personal organization.
-Run “knife client list”.
-Now change back into your training organization’s repo and run “knife client list” again.
-What’s different?
-•	View your different organizations at http://manage.opscode.com
-•	Don’t forget to change back into your training repo before we continue.

-Organization Setup
+# Organization Setup
-Click the "Administration" tab,
+- Click the "Administration" tab,
-Select the appropriate Organization
+- Select the appropriate Organization
-Click "Invite User" from the left menu
+- Click "Invite User" from the left menu
-Enter your classmate's 'Chef Username' and click Invite
+- Enter your classmate's 'Chef Username' and click Invite

 Click the notification, select the Organization and click 'Accept'